t-kikuc/ecspresso/README.md

 v2.4 or later supports Jsonnet native functions in Jsonnet files.

-- At first, define `local func = std.native('func');` in Jsonnet files.
+- At first, define `local func = std.native('func');` in a .jsonnet file.
-- Then, you can use `func()` in Jsonnet files.
+- Then, you can use the `func()` in the .jsonnet file.

 The Jsonnet functions are evaluated at the time of rendering Jsonnet files.
-So you can avoid the conflict with template functions.
+So you can avoid the conflict with template syntax.

 #### `env`, `must_env`

 `env` and `must_env` functions are the same as template functions in JSON and YAML files.

+Unlike template functions, Jsonnet functions can render non-string values from environment variables by `std.parseInt()`, `std.parseBool()`, etc.

 ```jsonnet
 local env = std.native('env');